Wdavery/minuimus.pl/README.md

 ### Dependencies
 Minuimus and it's supporting binaries are written on Ubuntu, but should be adaptable to other Linux distributions with little to no alteration.
 Running on Windows would require substantial modification and testing.
 #### Build Dependencies
-These are only required to use the makefile to build and install the `minuimus_***_helper` and `cab_analyze` binaries.
-As a perl script, `minuimus.pl` requires no compiliation and can be installed anywhere as is.
+These are only required to build and install the `minuimus_***_helper` and `cab_analyze` binaries.
+As a perl script, `minuimus.pl` requires no compiliation and can be installed and run anywhere as is.
 - `gcc`
 - `libz-dev` - required for `minuimus_***_helper` binaries
 - `make`